elastic/ecs/rfcs/0000-extend-file-pe.md

 **Stage 2**

-There should be no breaking changes or significant refactoring as this is simply extending the existing fieldset.
+There should be no breaking changes, depreciation strategies, or significant refactoring as this is extending the existing fieldset.

+While likely not a large-scale ECS project, there would be documentation updates needed to explain the new fields.

 <!--
 Stage 2: Identifies scope of impact of changes.
 Are breaking changes required?
 Should deprecation strategies be adopted?
 Will significant refactoring be involved?
 Break the impact down into: